Masoud4Dev/Masoud4Dev/README.md

 <!-- About Me -->
 ## 👋 About Me

-I'm Masoud Mukhtar, I'm a passionate Somalian entrepreneur based in Mogadishu, Somalia.
+I'm Masoud Mukhtar, a passionate Somalian entrepreneur based in Mogadishu, Somalia.
 At Huud Technology, we're dedicated to creating digital solutions that make a positive impact on society.
 With a strong belief in experience-driven solutions, we're committed to transforming lives through innovation.

 <!-- Technologies & Skills -->
 ## 💼 Technologies & Skills